niiknow/trakless/README.md

 These are the two global objects available, trackless and _tk.  _tk is a short-cut so you don't have to worry about misspelling trakless vs. trackless.

 ## _tk#setSiteId(siteId)
-trakless support multitenancy out of the box which require a siteId integer for site segmentation.
+trakless support multitenancy out of the box which require a siteId for site segmentation.
 This is accomplish by initializing trakless with _tk.setSiteId(siteId).
 You can also provide site id through script reference.

 ```
 <script src="url/to/trakless.min.js" data-siteid="777"></script>